MaperPario/Interactive-Form/README.md

 # Interactive Form

+An interactive registration form made for a fictional conference called 'Fullstack Conf.', with input validation and error messaging.

 How to Run:
  - Clone project, open folder and double click the index.html file.
 It should open the completed project in your default browser.